miticv/miticv.github.io/babel.md

 ##Different specifications and formatters
 Module formatters plugins can utilize multiple module or most popular specifications
 - CommonJS (generally followed for node js)
-- AMD (ansynchronous module definition) popular for ansynchronously loading of modules
+- AMD (Ansynchronous Module Definition) popular for ansynchronously loading of modules

 Following 2 try to unify above 2 specifications in their own way.
 - UMD